bml-research/Labcourses/vmt/02_vmt_program.md

 ### Day 3: (Results)

 #### Completion:
-1.SMT-3: Count mix and spread plates with between 30 and 300 micro-organisms.
+1. Experiment-3: Count mix and spread plates with between 30 and 300 micro-organisms.
 How many micro-organisms did the original product contain?
-2.SMT-5: Assessment of air sedimentation.
+2. Experiment-5: Assessment of air sedimentation.
 Count and describe the colonies.
-3.SMT-6: incorrect flaming with quantity of solid culture.
+3. Experiment-6: incorrect flaming with quantity of solid culture.
-4.SMT-7 Use and effect of hot inoculation loops.
+4. Experiment-7 Use and effect of hot inoculation loops.
-5.SMT-8 Assessment of streaking.
+5. Experiment-8 Assessment of streaking.
-6.SMT-9: Assessment of sensitivity test.
+6. Experiment-9: Assessment of sensitivity test.
-7.SMT debrief.
+7. SMT debrief.
 8.Complete SMT test.
 9.Clean up all cultures and materials
 10.Complete logbook